 Alpacas are long-necked, doe-eyed creatures that look like a camel mixed with a Goldendoodle.
 And yes, they are as adorable as that sounds!
-Native to the Andes Mountains of South America, here are 10 interesting alpaca facts I learned visiting the Seven Stars Alpaca Ranch in Coeur d’Alene, Idaho, and hiking with an alpaca at Clover Brooke Farm in Hyde Park, New York.
+Native to the Andes Mountains of South America, here are 10 interesting alpaca facts.

 1. An Alpaca is Not a Llama